HUMSI — Human Security Initiative

 Apr 10, 2025Miami, FLVenezuela

-María Alejandra Rivas Martínez, a 19-year-old Venezuelan, was detained by ICE on April 10 after a state police officer notified the agency following a traffic accident in Miami.
-She had entered the U.S. legally in 2019 with a tourist visa at age 13 and has a pending asylum case, valid work permit, and Florida driver's license.
-She was held for two days before being transferred to Broward Transitional Center in Pompano Beach, where she awaits an immigration hearing.
+María Alejandra Rivas Martínez, a 19-year-old Venezuelan, was detained by ICE on April 10 after a state police officer notified the agency following a traffic accident in Miami where she was struck by another vehicle while transporting her partner to a medical appointment.
+She had entered the U.S. legally in 2019 with a tourist visa at age 13 and currently holds a valid work permit, Florida driver's license, and has a pending asylum case.
+She was transferred to Broward Transitional Center in Pompano Beach, where she awaits an immigration hearing.
+Her family has launched a fundraising campaign to cover legal costs for her defense.

 U.S. citizen wrongly detained by Border Patrol for 10 days